 The CBEST is offered in both computer and pencil-and-paper formats.
 Both formats require a test fee for each test registration.
 Paper-based testing is typically offered six times a year at locations throughout California.
 Computer-based testing has the advantage of being available year-round, by appointment, at state testing centers.
 However, this convenience comes with an additional service fee.

 If you are looking for a teacher preparation program to start your career, Alliant International University can help.
 We prepare all future educators with test preparation tools and skills they need to succeed in this line of work.
-To learn more about our teacher credentialing and CBEST preparation, contact our enrollment office today.
+Contact our enrollment office today to learn more about our teacher credentialing and CBEST preparation.

 About Alliant